syed-sai-sameer/Coursera-Machine-Learning-Specialization/README.md

-# qosfscreeningtask
+# Couresera-Machine-Learning-Specialization
-Repository for all the screening tasks for QOSF mentorship program.
+Repository for all Labs and Projects done while learning from Machine Learning Specialization course by Stanford & Deeplearning.ai on Coursera.